 Using a where to buy solution on your site helps ensure your website doesn’t mislead your potential customers by linking to places where they can’t buy your products or providing outdated information.

 What should you look for in a where to buy solution?

 Not all where to buy solutions are the same.
 If you’re in the market for a WTB tool, here are the questions you need to ask when you compare your options.

 How often does it pull data from retailers?

-At PriceSpider, our Where to Buy solution frequently pulls data from your retailers, giving your website the most accurate stock and pricing information possible.
+At PriceSpider, our Where to Buy solution pulls data in near real time from your retailers, giving your website the most accurate stock and pricing information possible.

 Can it display online and local retailers?